jfrog/setup-jfrog-cli/README.md

 - uses: jfrog/setup-jfrog-cli@v3
 - run: jf --version
 ```
+# Authorization
+JFrog CLI operates in conjunction with the JFrog Platform.
+In order to facilitate this connection, certain connection details of the JFrog Platform must be provided.
+There exist two methods to provide these details, and you only need to choose **one** method:
+* The connection details of the JFrog platform can be stored as secrets.
+Read more about it [here](#storing-jfrog-connection-details-as-secrets).
+* The connection details of the JFrog platform can be auto-generated using OpenID Connect protocol.
+Read more about it [here](#connect-using-openid-connect)

 ## Storing JFrog connection details as secrets
 The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.